colebaril/Website/content/posts/cookies-and-biscuits/index.en.md

 **Methods**

 1. Preheat oven at 350°F.
-2. Cream butter and add sugar, work together.
+2. Cream butter and add icing sugar, work together.
 3. Sift flour and cornstarch. add to the creamed mixture.
 4. Either drop from tablespoon or add a little more flour and knead until it can be rolled, or put through cookie